sandsalamand/affine-decals/README.md

 If you want to skip to the technical overview, you can click [here](#technical-overview).

 ## What is affine texture mapping?
-As illustrated in Daniel Ilett’s [blog](https://danielilett.com/2021-11-06-tut5-21-ps1-affine-textures/), affine mapping refers to perspective texture mapping which fails to take into account the z-axis.
+As illustrated in Daniel Ilett’s [blog](https://danielilett.com/2021-11-06-tut5-21-ps1-affine-textures/), affine mapping refers to texture mapping which fails to consider z-axis interpolation.
 Here is an example of what it looks like on a textured quad which is leaning away from the camera.

 ![part21-affine-mapping](https://github.com/user-attachments/assets/299db424-ad7b-48ba-857e-43ff74c88118)

-The ideal mapping which considers the z-axis looks like this:
+The ideal mapping looks like this:

 ![part21-perspective-correct](https://github.com/user-attachments/assets/d35cb74a-e2c5-4126-ae9a-43e9896558ce)

-In the first picture, the two triangles are mapped differently.
-This is because, during the vertex stage of the graphics pipeline, the z-axis is not taken into account when interpolating between vertices of the triangle.
+In the first picture, the two triangles which make up the quad are mapped discontinuously.
+This is because, during the vertex stage of the graphics pipeline, the z-axis is not taken into account when interpolating between the vertices of the triangle.
+That is the reason why all of the squares inside the triangle appear to be the same size.
+Ideal perspective mapping would have them become smaller as they get further away from the camera, just like the quad itself.

 ## PS1